A Unified Perspective on the Dynamics of Deep Transformers: Introduction

-where $p_j(t, x) \coloneqq \exp(Q(t)x\cdot K(t)x_j) / \sum_{\ell=1}^n \exp(Q(t)x \cdot K(t)x_\ell)$ for Softmax (i.e., vanilla) self-attention (see Section \ref{sec:att_variants} for the other types of attention), $\cdot$ denoting the Euclidean scalar product in $\R^d$.
+for Softmax (i.e., vanilla) self-attention (see Section \ref{sec:att_variants} for the other types of attention), $\cdot$ denoting the Euclidean scalar product in $\R^d$.
 The authors in \cite{geshkovski2023emergence} provide a thorough study of the dynamics (\ref{eq:ode_system}) in the case of time-independent matrices $Q, K, V$, showing the emergence of clusters after properly rescaling tokens.
+Clustering is also investigated in the context of low-rank adaptation in \cite{koubbi2024impactloraemergenceclusters}.

 \

 \paragraph{The Transformer PDE} The dynamics (\ref{eq:ode_system}) can be generalized as the following PDE on probability measures \cite{sander2022sinkformers, zhong2022neural, geshkovski2023emergence, burger2025analysismeanfieldmodelsarising}: